temirlanemilbekovtu/Dictionary-of-Anchulleti/DICTIONARY.md

         1. *- Don't spoil normal people, guys, let's talk without Anchulleti vocabulary.*
         2. *- I think they have got their own Anchulleti.*

+## B

+- **Baizak**
+    /bʌj'zʌq/
+    *noun*
+    **Definition:**
+    A character who has had a very negative impact on a part of SCA-22B group for decent amounts of time and has caused damage of varying amplitude to people, who has a business with him.
+A very unpleasant person who is best not to mess with.
+    **Etymology:**
+    The history of the emergence of this word, which has become a household word, begins in the late spring of 2024.
+An agent of the then declared major event "IT-fest" came to the college with the aim of finding free labor among the students.
+He found students of the SCA-22B group.
+At that time, they did not know who this agent was.
+Later, in the second half of the summer of the same year, it turned out that he was the most ordinary swindler.
+As a result, the guys lost their nerves and the money and Toyota Camry promised to each.
+The name of this agent was Bayzak.
+Thus, he became a living symbol of all universal evil preserved in our speech.
+    **Usage:**
+    Used to insult the interlocutor or to build other constructions on the basis of this word, which are also intended to cause moral harm to the interlocutor.
+    **Example sentences:**
+        *- Bro, go and bite the nails of Baizak.*
+        *- Y'yo-o-o, you are son of Baizak.*

 ## Y

 - **Y'yo-o-o**